-Prepared by Bob Polomski, Extension Consumer Horticulturist, and Debbie Shaughnessy, HGIC Information Specialist, Clemson University.
+Revised by Gary Forrester, Regional Horticulture Extension Agent, Clemson University, 01/16.
+Originally prepared by Bob Polomski, Extension Consumer Horticulturist, and Debbie Shaughnessy, HGIC Information Specialist, Clemson University.
 Revised by Trent C. Hale, Extension Turfgrass Specialist, Clemson University.
-(New 01/99.
-Revised 08/03.)
+New 01/99.
+Revised 08/03.
+Images added 01/16.

-Compacted soil contributes to the accumulation of thatch because restricted oxygen levels in highly compacted soils impair the activity of earthworms and other thatch-decomposing organisms.
+Compacted soil can also contribute to the accumulation of thatch.
+Restricted oxygen levels in highly compacted soils, due to the compaction itself or from poor drainage, impair the activity of earthworms and other thatch-decomposing organisms.
 Left unmanaged, thatch can lead to serious maintenance and pest problems.
 Thatch accumulates faster on compacted soils and heavy clay soils than on well-aerified soils.
-Therefore, some lawns may require frequent aerification to aid in thatch control.
+Therefore, alleviating soil compaction in lawns will aid in thatch control.

-Aerification of home lawns corrects soil problems but generally is not a routine practice.
-The best answer to the question, "How often should I aerify?" is, "As often as needed."
+Aerification of home lawns will help correct soil compaction problems and the problems associated with compacted soils and should be considered a routine practice.
+The question usually asked is how often does a lawn need to be aerified.
+The best answer to this question is, "as often as needed."
 One way to determine if aeration is needed is by scouting the lawn.
 Take a screwdriver and probe the soil.
 If the screwdriver penetrates the soil with little resistance, then you probably don't need to aerify.
 If it is difficult to penetrate the soil with the screwdriver, then you may need to aerify.
-Make sure the soil is moist when testing the areas since dry soil can also be more difficult to penetrate.
+Make sure the soil is moist when testing the areas, as dry soil can also be more difficult to penetrate.
+Inspect the overall appearance of the lawn and especially where the turf is thinning.
+Walk over the area and ‘feel’ the soil with your feet.
+If it feels like you are walking on concrete, then compaction could be a problem.

 Turfgrass in high traffic areas may need aerification more often than the rest of the lawn.
-Turfgrasses with low traffic tolerance such as centipedegrass and St. Augustinegrass may need aerifying more often than turfgrasses with good traffic tolerance, such as bermudagrass and zoysiagrass.
+Turfgrasses with low traffic tolerance, such as centipedegrass and St. Augustinegrass may need aerifying more often than turfgrasses with good traffic tolerance, such as bermudagrass, zoysiagrass, tall fescue and some Kentucky bluegrass varieties.
 These high traffic areas can usually be done by "hand" as described in the next section.

 Aerification is not expensive.
 The simplest and cheapest way to aerify a small lawn is with a spading fork.
 Push the tines into the soil as far as you can (at least 4 inches) and rock the fork back and forth to enlarge the holes.
 This movement will loosen up the soil and make room for new grass roots.
 One limitation of using a spading fork is that as you are make a hole, you are also forcing soil particles around the hole closer together, causing more compaction.
 This method is also rather labor-intensive for treating large areas.

 For a few dollars you can purchase a sod-coring tool that does a better job.
 Like the spading fork, this tool is easy to use and ideal for small areas.
 Unlike the fork, the sod-coring tool removes cores of soil from the lawn instead of pushing the soil aside to create holes.
 The earthen plugs that are deposited on the lawn after each successive plunge actually benefit the lawn.
-They contain microorganisms that help to decompose any layers of thatch present.
+They also contain microorganisms that help decompose any layers of thatch that are present.
+These cores can be broken up and raked into the lawn.

-Aerifying larger lawns requires a power-driven core aerator or aerifier, which can be rented at lawn and garden supply centers.
+Aerifying larger lawns requires a power-driven core aerator or aerifier, which can be rented at lawn and garden supply centers or equipment rental centers.
 The working parts of these machines are spoon-shaped tines or hollow tubes.
 As the tubes are driven into the lawn, cores of soil are removed from the ground and strewn across the lawn.
 Both types of tines work equally well, but the hollow tine makes a somewhat cleaner hole than the spoon type and brings up less soil.
 The tine size varies up to three-quarters of an inch and in depth of penetration up to 3 inches, depending on the manufacturer's specifications.
-The closer tine placement removes more soil, exposes more soil surface area for water and fertilizer movement and alleviates compaction quicker than the wider tine spacing.
+A closer tine placement on the aerator removes more soil, exposes more soil surface area for water and fertilizer movement, and alleviates compaction better than a wider tine spacing.

 Penetration depth depends on soil type, soil moisture, tine diameter, and the weight and power of the aerifier.
 Soil cores should be left on the lawn to be broken up by rainfall and traffic.
 If their appearance bothers you, you can speed up their disappearance by raking them into the grass.
 Whichever machine you use, go over the lawn twice, once in one direction, and then in a perpendicular direction for best results.